latent-to/developer-docs/docs/staking-and-delegation/root-claims/managing-root-claims.md

 - A coldkey with TAO staked on the root network (subnet 0).
 - A hotkey that's registered and staked on one or more subnets.
+- To set your Root Claim preference requires a transaction fee, so you must be able to cover the cost of the fee.

 ## Set a claim type